csiro-robotics/TCE/README.md

 ![Network Architecture](images/TCE.png)

-We benchmark our code on Split 1 of the UCF101 action recognition dataset, providing pre-trained models for our downstream and upstream training.
-See [Models](#models) for our provided models and Getting Started (LINK) for for instructions on training and evaluation.
+We benchmark our code on the UCF101 and HDMB action recognition dataset, providing pre-trained models for our self-supervised downstream and supervised upstream training.
+See [Models](#models) for our provided models and [Getting Started](#getting-started) for for instructions on training and evaluation.

 If you find this repo useful for your research, please consider citing the paper
  ```